Play

 Careers, salaries and job opportunities

-A motion designer works in an agency, or as an employee in a design studio, production company, TV channel or communications agency.
-They may also work on a freelance basis.
+A motion designer works in an agency or as an employee in a design studio, production company, television channel, or communications agency.
+Many professionals also choose to work on a freelance basis, depending on the nature of the projects and their career goals.

-With experience, a motion designer may consider a position as project manager or artistic director.
+With experience, a motion designer may progress to roles such as project manager, lead motion designer, or artistic director.